The use of water in labor and birth (or water birth) is a safe option available to most of our clients.

 Water birth Training and Experience of CCBC Staff:

-- Beth Overton, CPM has over 18 years of experience with water birth.
+- Beth Overton, CPM has over 20 years of experience with water birth.
 She has attended numerous water birth training seminars, including seminars with the current worldwide leading expert on water birth, Barbara Harper.
-About 25-30% of Beth’s clients choose to either labor in water and/or give birth in the water.
+50% or more of Beth’s clients choose to either labor in water and/or give birth in the water.
 There have been no incidences of water birth related complications and/or infections with any of Beth’s clients which include home and birth center deliveries.

 - All students and/or labor staff at CCBC are trained in water birth and safety protocols.